actionml/harnessml/README.md

  - **Scaffolding**: Provide a set of generalized services and scaffolding to enable creation and deployment of production ready Machine Learning algorithms.
  - **Flexibility**: Extreme flexibility to use whatever ML code is convenient to define custom algorithms&mdash;not limited to Spark or any one technology
  - **Microservice Architecture**: Microservices and recipe based deployment
+   - Completely based on either existing services or new microservices that are in every case containerized.
+   - Microservices may have either a synchronous REST API or an asynchronous message based API&mdash;the later allowing for easy scalability.
+   - Deployment of microservice through an external orchestration layer (possibly scripted Docker-machine, possibly Chef recipes, TBD)
+   - Microservices will all have base discovery and auto connection build in to ease orchestration and allow services to be added to a running system.
    - Recipes for containerized deployment of microservices to match algorithm needs
    - Compossible recipes that share services and containers
    - Every plugin algorithm should include a recipe for automated deployment
-   - A GUI to control, monitor and modify system setup
+   - **Optional**: A GUI to control, monitor and modify system setup
-   - Hooks so an algorithm can provide its own GUI for tuning, cross-validation results, and algorithm specific analytics or features
+   - **Optional**: Hooks so an algorithm can provide its own plugin GUI for tuning, cross-validation results, and algorithm specific analytics or features
  - **Batch, Lambda, and Kappa** Support for batch, lambda (batch + realtime), or kappa (realtime streaming online) data flow
    - Support parallel distributed model creation (as with Spark's MLlib)
    - Support efficient local model calculation thru streaming algorithms like Vowpal Wabbit or T-Digest, or single machine implementations like TensorFlow.